Cairo Egypt Travel Guide

 Numerous high-end hotels in Cairo, like the Four Seasons, Nile Ritz-Carlton, and Marriott Mena House, present international and upscale Egyptian cuisine restaurants.
 These areas give high-quality dining settings with sophisticated menus and ambiance.

 Street food is abundant throughout Cairo, especially in Downtown and near markets like Khan el-Khalili.
 Look for popular stalls with high customer turnover.
 Local cafeterias have traditional Egyptian meals at very affordable prices.
-These are simple but provide authentic flavors.
+These are straightforward but provide authentic flavors.

 Local fresh produce markets are for purchasing ingredients, not prepared food.

 Beyond Koshary and Ta'ameya sandwiches, find fresh sugar cane juice, grilled corn, and roasted sweet potatoes.
-Aish baladi itself is a street food occasion.
+Aish baladi is itself a street food occasion.

 A Translation card detailing your allergies in Arabic can be helpful.